kingzamzon/docs/docs/integrations/aa/candide.md

 console.log(userOperationReceiptResultRecovery);
 ```
 That's it!
-You've successfully added a Guardian capable of recovering an account with a Google Account using Lit.
+You've successfully recovered an account with a Google Account using Lit.

 Find here the complete [doc page for Account Recovery](https://docs.candide.dev/wallet/plugins/recovery-with-guardians/).